Strife is pleased to announce the opening of the fourth round of Call for Papers for 2020, with a deadline for all papers of 03 January 2021.

 If you have an idea on any of these themes, or other aspects of conflict, do reach out and our editorial team would be happy to discuss possibilities.
 We look forward to receiving your submissions!

+Bryan is an MA candidate in International Relations and Contemporary War in the Department of War Studies, King’s College, London.
 He holds appointments as a Senior Fellow at the Center for Cyber and Homeland Security at Auburn University and as an Associate Member at the Forum for Private Security Research at the Department of Defence Studies at King’s College.
+In 2019, he was named a Fellow of the Royal Society of Arts.
+He was previously a Humphrey Policy Fellow at the University of Minnesota’s Humphrey School of Public Affairs and currently serves on the programme's alumni advisory board.

 In his professional life, Bryan is Principal & Chief Executive of Bryghtpath LLC, a crisis management and business continuity consultancy.
-He is a member of the Royal Institute of International Affairs (Chatham House) and the International Institute for Strategic Studies.

 Bryan holds a BA in Criminal Justice Administration from the University of Phoenix and a Master’s in Business Administration (MBA) from the University of Minnesota’s Carlson School of Management.
 He is a graduate of the National Preparedness Leadership Initiative Executive Program (NPLI) at Harvard University’s JFK School of Government.